Adlaniq/pH-sensor-library/README.md

 To use this library in your Arduino project, follow these steps:

-1. Download the latest release of the library from the [Releases](https://github.com/Adlaniq/pH-sensor-library/releases) page.
-2. Extract the downloaded ZIP file.
+1. Extract the downloaded ZIP file.
-3. Copy the extracted folder to the `libraries` directory in your Arduino sketchbook.
+2. Copy the extracted folder to the `libraries` directory in your Arduino sketchbook.